Mississippi Grind: Filming

 Principal photography began on January 19, 2014 in Mobile, Alabama and went on through March 2014.
 The shooting was also done in New Orleans and Baton Rouge, Louisiana.
-On February 4, Reynolds and Miller were spotted filming scenes on the Mississippi River.
 On March 11, 2014, the crews were spotted filming scenes at Mobile Greyhound Park in Mobile.

 Release

 The film had its world premiere at the Sundance Film Festival on January 24, 2015.
 On January 28, 2015, A24 and DirecTV Cinema had acquired distribution rights to the film.
-The film went onto premiere at the Karlovy Vary International Film Festival on July 4, 2015. and Melbourne International Film Festival on August 1, 2015.
+The film went onto premiere at the Karlovy Vary International Film Festival on July 4, 2015, and Melbourne International Film Festival on August 1, 2015.
 The film was released through DirecTV Cinema on August 13, 2015, before being released in a limited release on September 25, 2015.
-It was scheduled to be released on video on demand on October 13, 2015.
+It was released on video on demand on October 13, 2015.
 It was selected to be screened in the Gala Presentations section of the 2015 Toronto International Film Festival.

-Critical reception
+Reception

 On Rotten Tomatoes, the film holds an approval rating of 91% based on reviews from 121 critics, with an average rating of 7.3/10.
 The website's critics consensus reads, "Well-acted and steeped in Southern atmosphere, Mississippi Grind is a road movie and addiction drama that transcends each of its well-worn genres."
 Metacritic, which uses a weighted average, assigns a score of 77 out of 100 based on 27 critics, indicating "generally favorable reviews".